ModelEarth/community/members/welcome/README.md

 Our weekly Google Meet link is always the same: [model.earth/io/coders](https://model.earth/io/coders)

-We encourage OPT volunteers to also focus on their search for paid positions.
-We're creating automated portfolio pages for our active members.
+We encourage OPT volunteers to remain focused on their search for paid positions.
+We're gradually creating automated [CV pages](../../../cv/) to highlight contributors.

 We ask that participants not list us on their resume or LinkedIn until they've been actively contributing updates for a few weeks.
 Your contributions to our team projects provide a basis for assessment if job interviewers contact us to confirm ongoing participation.